solace/solace/README.md

 - 👋 Hi, I’m Michele Ong (@solace)
-- 👩🏻‍💻 I’m a freelance web and application developer
+- 💡 I’m a technologist, creator, and podcaster
+- 👩🏻‍💻 I provide technology and business consulting services
 - 🌱 I'm working on building my own apps and SaaSs to help solve issues I'm having in my own workflows
 - 🎙️ I'm also the host of a YouTube channel and podcast called STEAM Powered (https://steampoweredshow.com/)
 - 🧭 You can find me at https://micheleong.com/